Mark B. Cohen: Criticism

 Cohen has faced a large amount of criticism for his use of government perks.
 Journalist John Baer dubbed him the "king of perks" for his use of per diems.
 In 1990, it was reported that Cohen used as much as $100,000 in per diems, including $11,000 for airline tickets, over a year and a half.
 Likewise, in 2004–05, he billed the state of Pennsylvania $28,200 for books.
 His use of per diems was used to attack him during the 2016 campaign that resulted in his losing his seat.
 The Pennsylvania Judicial conduct board filed a complaint against Cohen in the Pennsylvania Court of Judicial discipline for statements that Cohen made on his personal Facebook page.
 On May 3, 2024, the Court of Judicial Discipline ruled Cohen's posts violated a host of conduct rules by making politically charged posts on Facebook.

 Personal life

 He and his wife Mona, a Philadelphia special education teacher and advocate for children with autism, have one daughter and reside in Northeast Philadelphia.
+He is Jewish.